FranciscoManzanilla/GTAVRReal/README.md

 See LICENSE.txt

-## Credits
+## Compatibility

-- Compatibility shim developed for GTA V build 1.0.3788.0
+-  GTA V build 1.0.3788.0
+-  Idk if the same code works in Enhanced